-- 3. Supervisors who become aware of an alleged BWC policy violation shall determine whether the alleged violation is eligible for documented redirection under the terms of this policy.
-An alleged violation is not eligible for redirection if it involves: - a) Any alleged use of force (see Chapter 1.3); - b) Any criminal allegation; - c) Any violation of NOPD rules, regulations, or policies; or - d) Any public complaint (see Chapter 52.1.1). - 4.
-An alleged violation is not eligible for redirection if the misuse or non-use of a BWC is intentional.
-The supervisor must interview the allegedly non-compliant member and assess whether the alleged violation was intentional, considering all factors, including but not limited to: - a) The member's statement and credibility; - b) The member's history of compliance with, or violations of, the BWC policy (see Chapter 41.3.10); - c) The member's disciplinary history in general; - d) The member's experience, i.e. length of service with the Department; - e) The existence of exigent circumstances; - f) The likelihood of equipment malfunction or non-operation (allegations of equipment failure may require inspection of the equipment, review of any repair requests, and/or consultation with the DSA); and - g) The nature of the event or encounter that was not recorded. - 5.
-Each member is entitled to a maximum of three instances of documented redirection for alleged BWC misuse or non-use in a one-year period (see "Timeline and Allotment" section below).
-However, one additional, unintentional BWC violation during the period may be eligible for redirection if it is reported by the member to his or her supervisor (see "Safe Harbor" provision below).
+- 3. Supervisors who become aware of an alleged BWC policy violation shall determine whether the alleged violation is eligible for documented non-disciplinary counseling under the terms of this policy.
+An alleged BWC violation is not eligible for non-disciplinary counseling if it is associated with: - (a) Any alleged use of force (see Chapter 1.3 Use of Force); - (b) Any alleged criminal act on the part of the officer; - (c) Any other violation of NOPD rules, regulations, or policies; or - (d) Any public complaint (see Chapter 52.1.1 Misconduct Complaint Intake and Investigation). - 4.
+An alleged BWC violation is not eligible for non-disciplinary counseling if the misuse or non-use of a BWC is intentional.
+The supervisor must interview the allegedly non-compliant member and assess whether the alleged violation was intentional, considering all factors, including but not limited to: - (a) The member's statement and credibility; - (b) The member's history of compliance with, or violations of, see Chapter 41.3.10 - Body-Worn Camera; - (c) The member's disciplinary history in general; - (d) The member's experience, i.e. length of service with the Department: - (e) The existence of exigent circumstances; - (f) The likelihood of equipment malfunction or non-operation (allegations of equipment failure may require inspection of the equipment, review of any repair requests, and/or consultation with the DSA); and - (g) The nature of the event or encounter that was not recorded. - 5.
+Each member is entitled to a maximum of three instances of documented counseling for alleged BWC misuse or non-use in a one-year period (a rolling 12-month period) (see "Timeline and Allotment" section below).
+However, one additional, unintentional BWC violation during the period may be eligible for non-disciplinary counseling if it is reported by the member to his or her supervisor (see "Safe Harbor" provision below).
 The supervisor must review the allegedly non-compliant member's personnel file to determine whether he or she has exceeded his or her maximum allotment.